AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 **Enabling global debug**

-When the value of the `debug` property is `global`, the console will display information about all selectors that have matches on the current page, for all ExtendedCSS rules from any of the enabled filters.
+When the value of the `debug` property is `global`, the console will display information about all ExtendedCSS selectors that have matches on the current page, for all ExtendedCSS rules from any of the enabled filters.

 ```
 #$?#.banner { display: none; debug: global; }